LELEC210X/LELEC210X/INSTALL.md

 First, go **through an Ubuntu terminal** to the location of this git on your Host system (it might be Windows, in which case you have to go through the `/mnt/XX` directory in the Ubuntu terminal).
 As it can be quite cumbersome of typing this path every time you want to recompile a GNU Radio package, we advise you to create some environment variables for their path on Ubuntu.
-For example :
+For example:

 ```bash
 echo "export GRFSK='/mnt/d/XXX/telecom/hands_on_measurements/gr-fsk'" >> ~/.bashrc